 Testing should be performed using RT-PCR.
 Preferable samples are nasopharyngeal (NP) or lower respiratory samples.
-Other samples include oropharygeal and nasal samples, though these may not be as sensitive and may require 2 or more samples to avoid a false negative test.
+Other samples include oropharyngeal and nasal samples, though these may not be as sensitive and may require 2 or more samples to avoid a false negative test.
+Serology (IgM/IgG tests) are NOT recommended as primary means for diagnosis.